TomKellyGenetics/graphsim/README.md

   }
 ```

 Please also acknowledge the manuscript describing use of this package once it is published.
-It is current avaliable as a preprint.
+It is currently avaliable as a preprint.

 ```
 @article {Kelly2020.03.02.972471,